-While you may feel tempted to knock out your debt as quickly as possible, you may want to consider setting aside funds for investments, insurance and other strategies that can contribute to your financial success down the road.
+While you may feel tempted to pay off your debt as quickly as possible, you may want to consider setting aside some funds for retirement, insurance, and other things that can contribute to your financial success down the road.

-Focusing all your efforts on getting out of the red might feel like the right thing to do, if only to stop paying interest and start to get ahead.
-But if you fail to save or invest during this time period, you could end up with a net worth of zero once you eventually are free of debt.
+Focusing all your efforts on getting out of the red may feel like the right thing to do, if only to cut down the amount you’re paying in interest.
+But if you fail to save or invest during this time period, you may have a net worth of zero when you eventually are free of debt.

-By putting some money in savings while you work to repay debt, you can still make progress toward important financial goals (like saving for a child's college) as you eliminate debt.
+By putting some money into savings while you simultaneously work to repay debt, you can make progress toward important financial goals (like saving for retirement through your company’s 401(k) plan) as you eliminate debt.

-2. There's an opportunity cost to waiting to invest
+- There's an opportunity cost to waiting to invest.

-With all things being equal, if you can expect a higher return on your investments than the interest rate that you pay on your debt, you probably should consider your investment options.
-2
+If you don't start saving while you are paying down debt, you may miss the chance to take advantage of the compounding returns you can earn in the market.
+In general, if you can expect a higher return on your investments than the interest rate that you pay on your debt, you should consider your investment options.

-Imagine if you were to become disabled and no longer able to work, or if the family breadwinner died unexpectedly—would you be prepared?
-The costs of dealing with these situations without proper protection and income strategies would be far greater than paying interest on your debt for a few months longer because you invested in your family.
+Imagine if you were to become disabled and no longer able to work, or if your spouse passed unexpectedly.
+Would you be prepared?
+The costs of dealing with these situations without proper protection and income strategies would be far greater than paying interest on your debt for a few months longer.

-By investing and insuring appropriately—both in long-term savings vehicles and the appropriate protections for your assets and income—you can take a positive step towards building the future you want for you and your family.
-We can help.
+By investing and insuring appropriately, both in long-term savings and in appropriate protections for your assets and income, you can take a positive step toward building a solid future for you and your family.